northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 9.
 When should I NOT use the `lowpriority` partition to run my jobs?
 Jobs running on the `lowpriority` partition always carry the risk of being suspended before their wall time ends if a high priority job requests those resources while the low priority job is running.
-If you have`checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_ implemented in your workflow, such abrupt suspension of jobs would not be an issue, since your intermediate calculations/data are saved, and you can re-start your jobs from the point of their suspension.
+If you have checkpointing (see {ref}`checkpoint-jobs`) implemented in your workflow, such abrupt suspension of jobs would not be an issue, since your intermediate calculations/data are saved, and you can re-start your jobs from the point of their suspension.
 However, if you do not have checkpointing techniques implemented, and/or you expect your jobs to run for a while (and re-running them in the event of preemption means it is going to start all over again and take even longer to complete), it is not ideal to use the `lowpriority` partition.
 ::::

 :::{button-link} faq.html